Preparing an oral presentation for an academic audience

 - Consider taking a water bottle if it is not provided in case your mouth gets dry.

-- Have your notes handy, but do not refer to them during your talk.
+- Have your notes handy, but do not refer to them too often during your talk.
 They are there as a precautionary measure only, to refer to if you forget your train of thought during the talk.

 During the talk